 Backups - Additional copies of your data/workflow in Matillion ETL.

-Basic mode - Builds a query for you in Matillion, without the need to write code.
+Basic mode - Builds a query for you in Matillion ETL, without the need to write code.

 Bearer Token - A type of access token used with OAuth 2.0, commonly used in APIs.